FreeOurKnowledge/website/_posts/2018-01-01-collective-action-in-science-diamond.md

 As a researcher who works in or relates to the field of cognitive science, I agree that the profiteering by third parties in the current publishing system in academia is highly problematic (for a problem analysis see [here](#probleman)), and therefore I am willing to declare that:

-I will publish 1 of my (co-authored) papers with an open access journal that does not charge article processing fees (i.e., under a diamond open access agreement) within 5 years from the day the pledge activates.
+I will publish 1 of my (co-authored) papers (or 1 of my chapters, or a book), with an open access publisher that does not charge article processing fees (i.e., under a diamond open access agreement) within 5 years from the day the pledge activates.

 __Under the following conditions:__
 - 500 other cognitive science researchers have signed as well.